bkw777/WP-2_IC-Card/README.md

 ### Notes about some of the card slot signals:

 Pin 2, /DET Card Detect: WP-2 uses to detect the type of card.
 The pin has a pullup to VDD inside the WP-2.
-A RAM card should connect this pin to GND, which tells the WP-2 that it is a RAM card.
-A ROM card should leave this pin not connected, which means it will be pulled high by the pullup resistor inside the WP-2, which tells the WP-2 that it is a ROM card.
+A RAM card connects this pin to GND, which tells the WP-2 that it is a RAM card.
+A ROM card leaves this pin not connected, which means it will be pulled high by the pullup resistor inside the WP-2, which tells the WP-2 that it is a ROM card.

-Pin 3, CE2, active-high chip-enable: CE2 is not actually an inverse copy of /CE1 and does not actually change state.
-It's wired directly to VDD inside the WP-2.
-Since it's not actually switched, it's not the best way to enable/disable the IC, even if the SRAM chip has a CE2 pin.
-It would work, just that the IC would be enabled 100% of the time that the card was inserted and the WP-2 was powered on.
-These PCBs don't connect CE2 from the WP-2.
-They do hardwire the CE2 pin on the SRAM chip to VMEM right on the card.
+Pin 3, CE2, active-high chip-enable: CE2 is just wired directly to VDD inside the WP-2.
+The cards in this repo don't use this pin.

 Pin 15 -> RA5 -> IC5 pin 66, "S1"
 Pin 16 -> RA5 -> IC5 pin 67, "S2"